 I’ve been working on a new talk called “Designing with Empathy” that covers a little more than accessibility, but addresses the needs of those using assistive technology as well as those who have difficulty with technology.
 We all carry biases with us and when we build new sites, tools, apps, or games those biases leak through no matter how hard we try and prevent it.
 I hope to introduce some thoughts and ideas on how to reduce the influence of that bias as much as possible in your next project and I’m super excited that the fine folks over at OSFeels have asked me to present this talk to their audience.

 Last week I got to be on a podcast.
 This week I appear on a screencast with Rachel Nabors talking about vestibular disorders in general and how animation may affect a user on your site.
-If you don’t know who Rachel is, she is an amazing illustrator, cartoonist, speaker and animator using all those skills … [Read more…]

 Last fall I met the great hosts of CtrlClickCast at CSSDevConf and they were gracious enough to invite me on the show.
 I got together with Lea & Emily last week and recorded an episode on Accessibility.
 It was super fun!
 I hope to do more podcasts (but I need a better mic!).